cristian1604/mips/README.md

 Another notice: The `Data Memory` module is not implemented here with the rest of the microarchitecture.
 This is because I prefer to implement it as another module outside the processor (as a memory block, FIFO buffer, UART or another component).
 This is the reason of `address`, `readdata`, `writedata` and `memwrite` ports.

+* [See this repository to use this MIPS and connect it with your PC][EmbeddedMips] to solve arithmetic operations!

 ### Bibliography
   - *Digital Design and Computer Architecture* - David Money Harris & Sarah L. Harris (2007 Elsiever)